 In terms of this grant opportunity, data science is defined as utilizing state-of-the-art approaches such as Machine Learning (ML) or Artificial Intelligence (AI) to enable scientific discovery that is data driven.
 Simply, proposing to analyze large data sets with traditional techniques (e.g., linear regression) is not responsive to this opportunity.
 Proposals that use ML/AI to develop new understanding are strongly encouraged.

 Step 1: The disciplinary researcher provides a one-page letter of intent to IDSC outlining the discipline-specific research and where data science fits in.
-Based on the letter of intent, the IDSC review team will identify an IDSC data scientist for the collaboration, if the research team has not already identified an IDSC partner.
-Deadline: 5:00 PM, Friday, September 16, 2022.
-Submit Letter Here.
+Based on the letter of intent, the IDSC review team will identify an IDSC data scientist for collaboration, if the research team has not already identified a IDSC partner.

-Step 2: [UPON INVITATION] The research team (including the IDSC data scientist) will prepare a two-page proposal that outlines the research and the data science plan.
-The proposal should also include a short discussion of potential external funding mechanisms that the proposed work can use to enhance the competitive position of the research team and a budget plan on how the funds will be utilized.
-The research team will have one month from the letter of intent to submit the two-page proposal.
-Deadline: 5:00PM, Friday, November 18, 2022.
-Submit Proposal Here.
+Step 2: Upon invitation to advance to Step 2, the research team (with assistance from the IDSC data scientist) will prepare a two-page proposal that outlines the research and the data science plan.
+The proposal should also include a short discussion of potential external funding mechanisms that the proposed work can use to enhance the competitive position of the research team.
+The application should include an abbreviated 1-page biosketch and a budget with justification using the templates included in this announcement.

 Important Information and Deadlines

 - Project Performance Period: January 1, 2024 – December 31, 2024.

 - Interim Report Due on Monday, July 1, 2024

 - Service Units (SU) Expire Friday, January 31, 2025